scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Extensions and Other Components

-In addition to transition mechanisms, there are other proposed extensions.
+In addition to transition mechanisms, there are other proposed extensions, that build upon the three SCION core components described earlier in this document.
 DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged by other components to provide additional security properties.
 For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high-speed packet filtering between trusted SCION ASes.
 COLIBRI {{GIULIARI2021}} is SCION's inter-domain bandwidth reservation system.
 These additional components are briefly mentioned here in order to provide additional context.
-As extensions, they build upon the three SCION core components described earlier in this document.
-They are therefore unlikely to be the first components being standardized.
+They are therefore unlikely to be the best candidates for future IETF work.

 # Component Dependencies Summary